 Century was originally incorporated under the name "Red Rock Capital Corp." and organized as a "Capital Pool Company" under the policies of the TSXV.
-Red Rock Capital Corp. changed its name to "Century Iron Mines Corporation" on May 16, 2011, upon the completion of the qualifying transaction through which it became an active company listed on the TSXV.
+The Company changed its name to "Century Iron Mines Corporation" on May 16, 2011 as it completed the qualifying transaction through which it acquired the Company's interests in the Duncan Lake Property, the Sunny Lake JV Properties and the Attikamagen JV Properties and became an active company listed on the TSXV.
 Century graduated to the TSX in September 2011.
 The Company changed its name to "Century Global Commodities Corporation" on November 16, 2015, with the shares of the Company trading on the TSX under the symbol "CNT" beginning on November 18, 2015.

-Century, which was then known as "Red Rock Capital Corp.", was originally incorporated under the Canada Business Corporations Act.
-On October 17, 2014 (when it was named "Century Iron Mines Corporation), Century continued its jurisdiction of incorporation from Canada to British Columbia.
-On February 1, 2016, it continued its existence from British Columbia to the Cayman Islands, and has been governed by the Companies Law (2013 Revision) of the Cayman Islands since that date.
+Century, then known as "Red Rock Capital Corp.", was originally incorporated under the Canada Business Corporations Act.
+On October 17, 2014 (when it was named "Century Iron Mines Corporation"), Century continued its jurisdiction of incorporation from Canada to British Columbia.
+On February 1, 2016, it continued its existence from British Columbia to the Cayman Islands to be governed by the Companies Law (2013 Revision) of the Cayman Islands.
 Upon completing the Company's continuation to the Cayman Islands, its headquarters were relocated from Canada to Hong Kong.